Apply to be a Fellow

 How to Submit an Application

-Click here to apply for the Fall 2024 Fellowship.
+Click here to apply for the Spring 2025 Fellowship.

 Application Process Timeline

-Applications for the Fall 2024 cohort will close on Wednesday, April 24 at 11:59 PM EST.
+Applications for the Spring 2025 cohort will close on Thursday, October 31st at 11:59 PM EST.

-Please contact Kim Peeples with any questions about applying to be an IOP Resident Fellow.
+Please contact Taylor Woods-Gauthier with any questions about applying to be an IOP Resident Fellow.

 Frequently Asked Questions

-The online application can be found here on our website.
-Please note the application has closed for the Spring 2024 Fellowship cohort.
+The online application can be found here on our website

 Our Fellows are selected through a competitive application process that emphasizes genuine passion for mentoring students, an innovative concept for a discussion series ("study group") to be conducted over the course of one semester, and commitment to being fully present on Harvard's campus for roughly 10 weeks.
 Applications are reviewed by IOP staff members as well as a dedicated "Fellows Search Committee" of undergraduate students.